 ii Non-clinical studies

-Experimentation on animals shall only be carried out by entities having received an authorisation to handle animals from the Ministry of Agriculture.
-These animals shall be housed in conditions approved by the Directorate of Veterinary Services (DSV).
+Directive 2010/63/EU regarding the protection of animals used for scientific purposes has been transposed into French law since 2013, in particular by means of the Decree No. 2013-118 of 1 February 2013.
+Research involving animals is only permitted by entities having received an authorisation to handle animals from the French Ministry of Agriculture.
+Animals participating in non-clinical research must be housed in conditions approved by the regional Directorate of Veterinary Services (DSV).

 iii Clinical trials